wtlin1228/blog/content/blog/0004-design-pattern-observer/index.md

 ### Store

 A store has `dispatch`, `subscribe` and `getState` methods.
 Store itself is actually implementing the subject interface.
-The notification is triggered by the subject instead of client.
-And it's **pull model** because subject doesn't send state to the observers.
+The notification is triggered by the subject instead of the client.
+And it's **pull model** because the subject doesn't send state to the observers.

 - subject.attach(Observer) -> store.subscribe(listener)
 - subject.detach(Observer) -> store.subscribe(listener) will return an unsubscribe function